otostogan/tg-bot-builder/README.md

 - `SessionManager` controls session retrieval and persistence.
 - `PageNavigator` resolves pages, keyboards and middleware execution.
-- `PersistenceGateway` encapsulates Prisma synchronization.
+- `PrismaPersistenceGateway` encapsulates Prisma synchronization through the `IPersistenceGateway` contract.

 All three services and their factory helpers are exported from the package for advanced scenarios: